 If getting to or from the daily drop off location is a challenge for your family, please reach out to us by phone 463-1500 or email email@example.com.

 Can we sign up for multiple days?

-This program has two options.
-The first program option is a one day session, the second is 2 sessions one week apart.
+This program is one day a week for 3 weeks.
 In order to keep space available for many Juneau families, we ask that you register for one program/month.

 Will I ever get off the waitlist?

 If a day is full, please do sign up on the waitlist, and there’s a good chance we can make it happen if a space becomes available.